cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 .. warning::
    Late offset intervals are not computed automatically so be careful to update them after any workflow change that affects triggering times.

-Workflow Events
-^^^^^^^^^^^^^^^

-Cylc also supports general and event-specific workflow event handling so you can run an event handler or send and email when the scheduler starts up or shuts down, for example.

-Workflow events are configured in :cylc:conf:`[scheduler][events]`.
-The list of events is:

-- startup

-  - the scheduler started running the workflow
-- shutdown

-  - the workflow finished and the scheduler will shut down
-- abort

-  - the scheduler will shut down even though the workflow didn't finish
-- workflow timeout

-  - the workflow run timed out
-- stall

-  - the workflow stalled
-- stall timeout

-  - the workflow timed out after stalling
-- inactivity timeout

-  - the workflow timed out with no activity

-You can also tell the scheduler to abort the run on certain workflow events, with the following settings:

-- abort on stall timeout
-- abort on inactivity timeout
-- abort on workflow timeout

 ..
 [1] The order of precedence for inheritance from multiple parents is determined by the `C3 algorithm